Student Financial Services

 Scholarship Award Value

-The value of a Vermont Scholars Award is $5,000 per year (for students entering UVM in Fall 2013).
+The value of a Vermont Scholars Award is $5,000 per year.
 Additionally, Vermont Scholars who apply for need-based financial aid and demonstrate financial need may receive preferential consideration for additional UVM grant funds.
 Eligibility for UVM grant funds will be determined based on your Expected Family Contribution (EFC).
 Your EFC may change from one academic year to another and/or at any point during the year based on adjustments to your Free Application for Federal Student Aid (FAFSA).

 Your scholarship may not be used to attend summer session classes.